Authorized User Tradelines, Credit Card Transfers, and More: A Comprehensive Guide to Credit Repair and Legalities

 Balance transfer fee

-Most balance transfer credit cards charge a fee, typically a percentage of the transferred amount.
-This fee can eat into the potential savings.
-For example, if you transfer $5,000 with a 3% fee, you’ll pay $150.
-Compare the fee with the savings you expect to make from the lower interest rate.
+Most balance transfer credit card companies charge a small fee.
+That fee is usually a percentage of your transfer amount.
+This fee can cut down how much money you save.
+If you transfer $5,000 with a 3% fee and pay $150 for it, you will end up paying $500 total.
+You should compare the cost of the transfer fee to the savings you expect from the lower rate.

 Temporary low – interest rate